AnkithaVRamaiah/GitHub-Notes/GitHub.md

 # What is Version Control?
 When working on a project, we often make multiple updates and save these updates in different folders to access previous versions when needed.
 Version control simplifies this process by tracking changes in a structured way.
 # Why Use Git?
-*Collaboration*
+***Collaboration***
 If multiple people are working on the same project and need to collaborate on code, Git allows seamless integration and management of their work.

 # Types of Version Control Systems

 # 1. Local Version Control
-o	In this system, developers save projects on their local machines.
+In this system, developers save projects on their local machines.
-o	Disadvantage: If the machine crashes, all files are lost.
+• Disadvantage: If the machine crashes, all files are lost.

 # 2. Centralized Version Control System (CVCS)
-o	A central repository is used for collaboration.
+A central repository is used for collaboration.
 Developers copy the repository to their local machines, make changes, and commit these changes back to the central server.

-o	Advantages:
+•	Advantages:
-	Everyone has access to the central repository.
+  •	Everyone has access to the central repository.
-	Changes are visible to all collaborators after each commit.
+  •	Changes are visible to all collaborators after each commit.
-o	Disadvantages:
+•	Disadvantages:
-	If the central server goes down, all progress and access to the repository are lost.
+  •	If the central server goes down, all progress and access to the repository are lost.

 # 3. Distributed Version Control System (DVCS)
-o	Each user has a full copy of the repository, including the complete version history. o	Advantages:
+Each user has a full copy of the repository, including the complete version history.
+•	Advantages:
-	Local backups of the repository exist for every user.
+  •	Local backups of the repository exist for every user.
-	Collaboration is seamless, even if the central server goes down.
+  •	Collaboration is seamless, even if the central server goes down.

 # Downloading Git
-•	Git download link:
+Git download link:
 ```
 https://git-scm.com/downloads
 ```
-•	After installation, verify Git by running
+After installation, verify Git by running
 ```
-•	git --version
+git --version
 ```
 ![alt text](image/0.png)